Skip to main content

 April 28, 2020

 JANESVILLE, WISCONSIN—Bryan Steil announced that the Kenosha Achievement Center is one of six Wisconsin non-profits to receive Federal Transit Administration (FTA) dollars through the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+In total, Wisconsin non-profits will receive $568,559 to help provide job access programs to low-income individuals where public transit is not feasible.

 April 27, 2020

 Expanding the capability of testing for COVID-19 may be key to safely reopening the economy according to a local Congressman.
 Bryan Steil of Janesville says testing capabilities aren't improving at the speed he'd like.
 The Republican says he'd like to see more funding at the federal level to expand testing.
+He says with summer almost here, popular tourism site in Wisconsin will likely suffer economically, if people don't feel safe.
+Steil also adds politicising the crisis is detrimental to recovery.

 April 23, 2020